agarcia261/news-scraper/README.md

 # news-scrapper
-News Scrapper Homework using Cheerios and MongoDB
+News Scraper Homework using Cheerio and MongoDB